 The symptoms of complex febrile seizures are:

-While febrile seizures do not cause permanent brain damage, one must take the necessary steps to treat febrile seizures.
+While febrile seizures do not cause permanent brain damage, one must take the necessary steps to febrile seizures treatment.
 The doctor will prescribe:

 The following factors may increase the risk of developing febrile seizures.